swhume/threesixtyeye/README.md

 Currently, this pipeline retrieves a raw dataset from a GitHub repository, converts the dataset to Dataset-JSON NDJSON v1.1, validates the dataset, and posts the dataset to the draft Dataset-JSON API.

-## Overview of Programs in the Pipeline
+## Overview of Programs and Supporting Content

+Here's a list of the programs and content folders in the repository
 - github2dsj: this program retrieves an LZZT raw dataset file as Dataset-JSON v1.0 from GitHub and saves it to a local directory.
 - dsjupversion: this program converts the retrieved dataset to Dataset-JSON NDJSON v1.1
 - dsjvalidate: this program validates the Dataset-JSON NDJOSN v1.1 dataset using the LinkML model
 - dsj2api: this program posts the upversioned and valid Dataset-JSON v1.1 dataset to a POC Dataset-JSON API
+- shell2ndjson: this program takes a JSON shell Dataset-JSON dataset and transforms that metadata into an NDJSON Dataset-JSON shell dataset.
+- sdw2usdm: this folder contains the LZZT study design spreadsheet import and USDM export for the Study Definitions Workbench (SDW)

-This pipeline will be extended and improved in future iterations.
+The set of programs and content will be extended and improved in future iterations.
 New programs and examples will be added every couple of weeks.

 ## Prerequisites

 These programs were developed using Python 3.12 and have not been tested using other versions.

-Ensure that the config.ini is present.
+Many programs use configuration settings in the config.ini, so plesae ensure that the config.ini is present.
 You will need to rename config-template.ini to config.ini.
 You will need to update the config.ini to use your GitHub token and the path to your threesixtyeye repository.

 Ensure the config.ini includes a RawDataSource section with values for
 * gh_token: your GitHub token